Podcast Statistics 2023 – How Many Podcasts Are There?

 29. Two main podcasting platforms in the US are Spotify and Pandora.

 The two major platforms for listening to podcasts in the US are Spotify and Pandora.
 Out of all the people who listened to a podcast at least once in their life, 43% of them used Spotify, while 35% used Pandora.
 At the same time, the monthly users on Spotify aged 12-24 grew by 21% from 2018-2019.

 Another podcast study shows that 38% of podcast listeners in the United States listen via Apple Podcast service.
 Smartphones are some of the most popular devices for listening to podcasts, and since there are over 100 million iPhones in the US, it makes sense why their platform is so popular.

-25. 72% of podcasters said that they have headphones on when they are live
+31. 72% of podcasters said that they have headphones on when they are life.

 The Podcast Host did a survey with 200 podcasters about the technology they use for their work.
 72% of podcasters said that they use headphones.

 52.5% of studios are equipped with Boom-Arm stands, 50% of podcasters use condenser microphones, 45% of hosts use Blue microphones for their work, and 37% of hosts use an audio interface.

 As a fairly young industry, podcasting is changing really quickly.
 Furthermore, the industry hasn’t come into its standard form yet.
 This means that things happen fast from one year to another.
 Predicting and anticipating changes can be really difficult.

 Both podcasters and marketers don’t know how podcasting will interact with their audiences, products, advertisement, and technologies.
 Keeping up with the trends and seeing where the industry is going is essential.

 This is what these podcast stats can help you learn, so make sure to read them thoroughly.